New Mountain Finance Corporation [NMFC] – A worthy stock for long-term investors

 New Mountain Finance Corporation [NYSE:NMFC]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For New Mountain Finance Corporation [NMFC], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For New Mountain Finance Corporation [NMFC], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
 On average, stock market experts give NMFC an Overweight rating.
-The average 12-month price forecast for this stock is $7.26, with the high estimate being $14.75, the low estimate being $9.00 and the median estimate amounting to $10.00.
-This is compared to its latest closing price of $7.24.
+The average 12-month price forecast for this stock is $7.78, with the high estimate being $14.75, the low estimate being $9.00 and the median estimate amounting to $10.00.
+This is compared to its latest closing price of $7.57.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for New Mountain Finance Corporation [NMFC] is sitting at 4.50.
 This is compared to 1 month ago, when its average rating was 4.50.